Bg

 • Create a sleep environment that promotes calmness and relaxation.
 Try to reduce visual clutter where you can and keep your sleep space quiet, cool, and dark at night.

-• As your baby bump grows, find sleeping positions that ease discomfort and promote better sleep.
+• As your baby bump grows, find that ease discomfort and promote better sleep.
 Avoid sleeping on your back and opt for side sleeping with bent legs, especially in the second and third trimesters.
-Propping yourself up or knowing how to sleep with a pregnancy pillow can work wonders.
+Propping yourself up or knowing can work wonders.

 While it’s common to experience insomnia during pregnancy, that doesn’t mean you should just try to live with it.
 If you've tried all those sleep hygiene tips we shared earlier and you're still tossing and turning, or if your lack of sleep is making you feel stressed, it's time to reach out to your obstetric provider.